-Barrel configuration is not simply a choice between modernity and perceived tradition, says Jonathan Young.
-The Field's Editor gives his verdict on over and under or side by side?
+Barrel configuration is no longer a choice between perceived tradition and modernity, says Jonathan Young.
+The Field's Editor opens the age-old debate and gives his verdict on over and under or side by side?

-Using an over and under or side by side shotgun will always be open for debate.
-While tradition has seemingly favoured side by sides, an over and under no longer receives the insults it did thirty years ago.
-In fact, many simply shoot better with stacked barrels.
-So which gun should you choose: an over and under or side by side?
-The Field’s Editor, Jonathan Young, unravels the argument and gives his verdict on this eternal question.
+Over and under or side by side will be forever open for debate.
+While tradition has favoured side by sides, an over and under will not recieve the snide comments on a shoot as it once did thirty years ago.
+In fact, many guns find they shoot better with stacked barrels.
+So which is your preference: over and under or side by side?
+The Field’s Editor, Jonathan Young, opens the debate and gives his verdict.

 The Field has been expert in sporting matters since 1853.
 For more shooting, gundogs, hunting, fishing, country life, food, fine wine and great fun, take advantage of our great subscription offer.
-Subscribe today for LESS THAN £20.
+Save up to a whopping 46% today in our JANUARY SALE.
 Click HERE to discover more and subscribe today.

 Only a bad workman blames his tools, so finding the right gun is just part of the equation.
 Read our tips on forward allowance.
 9 techniques for shooting well to master the hardest, but most important, shooting technique.